Nanophotonics (journal)

 Nanophotonics is a peer-reviewed open access scientific journal published by De Gruyter and Science Wise Publishing.
-It covers recent international research results, specific developments, and novel applications in the field of nanotechnology.
-Nanophotonics focuses on the interaction of photons with nano-structures, such as carbon nanotubes, nano metal particles, nanocrystals, semiconductor nanodots, photonic crystals, tissue, and DNA.
-The editor-in-chief is Stefan Maier (LMU München, Germany).
+It covers recent international research results, specific developments, and novel applications in the field of nanophotonics, such as carbon nanotubes, nano metal particles, nanocrystals, semiconductor nanodots, photonic crystals, tissue, and DNA.
+Its editor-in-chief is Stefan Maier (LMU München) and founding editor is Federico Capasso (Harvard University).

 History

 In 2010 Nanophotonics was initiated by founding editor Federico Capasso and publishing editor Dennis Couwenberg.
 The first issue was published in 2012.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 8.449.